roothide/FairFree/README.md

 the priv field is almost the encrypted backup of the first half of sinf. so we only have to modify the plaintext mode and the encrypted mode at the same time to install and run any iOS app on macos without restrictions.

-the decryption function seemed to be a variant of AES128, with all cryptographic loops fully unrolled, and had almost 8000 local variables after obfuscated. so we wrote a script to hack it on specific devices and ios versions.
+the decryption function seemed to be a variant of AES128, with all cryptographic loops fully expanded, and had almost 8000 local variables after obfuscated. so we wrote a script to hack it on specific device and ios version.

 ## Enjoy it

-How To Use:
+how to use:

 1. device iphone X & ios15.3.1
 2. jailbreak & install frida-server